 Addictive right?
 The cat reminds me of a certain friend of mine 🙂

-I hope you’ve enjoyed this short trip from the top to the bottom of Japanese artistic endeavors, hope you’ve not been too badly shocked!
+I hope you’ve enjoyed this short trip from the top to the bottom of Japanese artistic endeavours, hope you’ve not been too badly shocked!